Daniel Oturu

-Akinfayoshe Daniel Oturu (born September 20, 1999) is a Nigerian-American professional basketball player for Hapoel Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
+Akinfayoshe Daniel Oturu (born September 20, 1999) is a Nigerian-American professional basketball player for Hapoel Tel Aviv of the Israeli Premier League and the EuroLeague.

 He played college basketball for the Minnesota Golden Gophers.
+With them, he was named to the 2020 Big Ten All-Defensive Team.

 High school career

 Oturu played basketball for Cretin-Derham Hall High School in Saint Paul, Minnesota for four years.
 He grew from 6'6 as a freshman to 6'9 as a junior and developed good hand-eye coordination and navigation on the court.
 As a senior, he averaged 18.8 points, 11.5 rebounds and 6.1 blocks per game and became his school's all-time leader in each of the three categories.
 In his final season, Oturu led his team to a Class 4A state championship over Apple Valley High School, scoring a game-winning dunk with 0.5 seconds left in regulation.
 Despite his strong play, he was excluded from the all-tournament team for sportsmanship reasons, as he had received a technical foul for shoving opposing player, Tre Jones, in the first half.
 Oturu was invited to play for the World Select team, representing his parents' home country of Nigeria, at the Nike Hoop Summit in Portland, Oregon.
 He was considered a four-star recruit and committed to play college basketball for Minnesota over offers from Kansas, among others.